About the podcast

 About the Crew

 Scott Carver produces the podcast and is behind the maintenance of thepennyjam.com.
-He operates camera B, which has a wide angle lens.
+He’s also a cameraman in most of the episodes.
 During the day he is employed as a web developer for an advertising agency in Portland.
-Prior to that he was the Editor-in-Chief of a University of Oregon music and culture magazine called The Oregon Voice.

 Sean Whiteman is the director and editor of The Penny Jam.
 He is camara A. A longtime filmmaker, Sean recently returned to his native state of Oregon after living in Los Angeles, Ithaca, Austin and Indianapolis.
 During that time he wrote about a dozen screenplays and directed 3 feature length films with his brother.
 During the day he works at the Portland Art Museum.

 Joe Mansfield is the official still photographer of The Penny Jam.
 While we film he shoots vast amounts of photos documenting the performance and the setup involved.
 His work can be found on our Flickr account and in all of our promotional materials.
-Joe is an independent entrepreneur operating a business called Engrave where he provides custom laser engraving.
+Joe is an entrepreneur operating a business called Engrave where he does design and custom laser engraving.